TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 $$ P_{\ell}(x) = \frac{1}{2^{\ell}\ell!}\frac{d^{\ell}}{dx^{\ell}}\left(x^{2}-1\right)^{\ell} $$

 Unfortunately, my programming skills aren't quite good enough to make a function which implements this polynomial as is.
-To compensate for this, I first needed to find the actual derivative for a spcific Legendre Polynomial.
+To compensate for this, I first needed to find the actual derivative for a specific Legendre Polynomial.
 However, taking this derivative is pretty gross and requires a bunch of product and chain rule.
 Overall, I wasn't able to find a nice squeaky clean solution.
 I got around this issue by first expanding out the polynomial term through binomial expansion.

 $$
 \begin{aligned}